John Boit

 John Boit Jr. (15 October 1774 – 8 March 1829) was one of the first Americans involved in the maritime fur trade.
 He sailed as fifth mate under Captain Robert Gray on the second voyage of the Columbia Rediviva, 1790–1793.
 During the voyage he wrote a short but important journal in which he described the first time the Columbia River was located by Europeans or European Americans.
-From 1794–1796 he captained the Union on another maritime fur trading circumnavigation voyage from New England to the Pacific Northwest and China.
+From 1794 to 1796 he captained the Union on another maritime fur trading circumnavigation voyage from New England to the Pacific Northwest and China.
 Later he captained other vessels including the George and the slave ship Mac.

 Early life and family

 John Boit Jr. was born on 15 October 1774 to John Boit Sr. and Sarah Brown Boit, both of Boston.